 The company has taken out bank facilities to finance its operations as disclosed in note 19.
+The Group also has interest-bearing financial liabilities with shareholders, as disclosed in note 20.
 Management monitors the movement in interest rates and, where possible, reacts to material movements in such rates by restricting its financing structure.
 The risk arising from changes in interest rates is managed by regular monitoring of the relevant interest rates and management's reaction to material changes thereto.
 The Group's exposure to changes in interest rates is not considered to be material and accordingly a sensitivity analysis for interest rate risk disclosing how profit or loss and equity would have been affected by changes in interest rates is not deemed necessary.
-This assessment has been made by taking into consideration the interest-bearing borrowings at 31 March 2012 and 2011.
+This assessment has been made by taking into consideration the interest-bearing borrowings at 31 March 2013 and 2012.